BlazingRenderer/BRender/README.md

 Now that the [BRender source code](https://github.com/foone/BRender-v1.3.2) has been released, I can now release the copies used in the various Croc DE versions.

-These are copied straight out of the Croc source tree, and won't compile on their own.
+These are copied straight out of the Croc source tree.

+A sample CMake project and two BRender tools (`mkranges` and `mkshades`) have been provided to demonstrate usage of the engine.

 Enjoy!